bablokb/circuitpython-vameter/README.md

 News
 ----

+  - 01/2025: added support for DataProvider-specific configuration screens
-  - 02/2024: addes support for logging to SD-card
+  - 02/2024: added support for logging to SD-card
   - 10/2023: added support for INA260